 Begin by cooking the rice according to the rice package instructions.
 While rice is cooking, prepare your cauliflower.

 Bake for 10 minutes.
-Pull out of the oven, flip cauliflower over and brush or spray the additional 1 tbsp of oil on the top of the florets.
+Pull out of the oven, flip cauliflower over and brush or spray the additional 1 tablespoon of oil on the top of the florets.
 Bake for another 10 minutes.

 While cauliflower is baking, make your sauce.
 Begin by heating up sesame oil in a small pan.
 Add garlic and ginger and sauté for 1-2 minutes until fragrant.
 Whisk in remaining ingredients EXCEPT for the cornstarch and water and simmer for 2 minutes.